 6. To review your result, please open the deliverables Details View and navigate to the Dependencies Tab.
-Here, you will find a list of all dependencies related to the currently looked at deliverable.
+Here, you will find a list of all dependencies related to the currently reviewed deliverable.

-This manual workflow is not only easy to use, but also allows every flexibility that you might need to set up your personal process model in a unprecedented level of detail.
+This manual workflow is not only easy to use, but also allows every flexibility that you might need to set up your personal process model in an unprecedented level of detail.

 Dependencies between Deliverables

 You are also able to create dependencies between deliverables.
-Those will be automatically transformed into dependencies between the activities assigned to those deliverables by Sablono following some simple rules (see below).
+Sablono will automatically transform them into dependencies between the activities assigned to those deliverables following some simple rules (see below).
 To create dependencies between deliverables follow these steps: